+The Altai-Sayan Ecoregional office of WWF-Russia is located in Krasnoyarsk and has five core staff members: Head of ecoregional office, Senior project coordinator (based in Altai Republic), Project coordinator (based in Altaisky kray), Communication Officer, Office administrator and part-time forest officer (based in Krasnoyarsk).
+The main project activities are going on in Altai and Tuva Republics and southern portion of Krasnoyarsky kray.
+Irregular project activities take place in three other regions: Altaisky kay, Kemerovskaya oblast and Khakassia Republic.
 In order to effectively implement the strategies that have been outlined in this document, more staff will be needed.
 The future success of the ASER Strategy will depend on a diversely skilled and experienced group of professionals that allows the relevant field offices to support donor engagement processes and provide the technical backbone of the conservation projects in different areas.
 A human resource strategy will be developed when funding is secured for (parts of) the ASER Strategy, ensuring that the enough personnel are available with the right expertise.
 WWF Mongolia will focus on building its in-house capacity in the areas of climate change adaptation and ecosystem services approaches.
-The Russian Altai-Sayan office needs additional professional staff in the areas of development and fundraising, legislation, mining issues officer and for species conservation.
+The Russian Altai-Sayan office needs additional professional staff in the areas of development and fundraising, legislation, mining issues officer and for species.
 Furthermore, additional field offices need to be established in Altai and Tuva Republics.
-WWF China will appoint dedicated staff to start work in the ASER.